 During the production of any product, you get duds and these usually go in the garbage because you can’t do much else with them.
 An interesting property of Trēva is unlike a lot of other plastics, it can be easily reformed, thereby creating less production waste.
 Trēva is also a recyclable plastic.
 It’s classified as a resin code 7 by ASTM International.
 Your region or municipality may vary in its capabilities.
 (Yes, lots of plastics can get recycled, but it’s a lot more difficult and limited in application than you’d think.)

 Does the Thinksound ov21 have good isolation?

 Passive isolation blocks out high frequencies and incidental sounds like your roommate washing dishes or conversations at a coffee shop, but the ov21 still lets in low-frequency rumbles.
-The ingress of low-frequency sound is normal with non-noise cancelling headphones like this.
+The ingress of low-frequency sound is normal with non-noise canceling headphones like this.
 However, Thinksound gives a solid effort with the ov21 blocking out at least 25dB (or thereabouts) of noise above 1,100Hz.
 It’s not industrial-grade ear protection, but it’s enough to help you focus in an environment with chatter.

-See also: The best noise cancelling headphones
+See also: The best noise canceling headphones

-If you want to block out as much background noise as possible when you don your headphones, you may want a pair of active noise cancelling (ANC) headphones.
+If you want to block out as much background noise as possible when you don your headphones, you may want a pair of active noise canceling (ANC) headphones.
 Some of the best include the Sony WH-1000XM4 and Bose QuietComfort 45, but there are also more affordable options like the Sennheiser PXC 550-II.